 Jennifer's message saves lives... she's resilient and has overcome great odds .”

 —Chief Hernandez, Colorado State Patrol

-Jennifer spent three days with our line firefighters presenting two excellent presentations, "Keep Moving" & "Call for Backup."
-Both equipped our firefighters with information to assist in dealing with the day to day stresses of the job.
+Jennifer spent three days with our line firefighters presenting two excellent presentations, both equipped our firefighters with information to assist in dealing with the day to day stresses of the job.
 I highly recommend every Fire Fighter and First Responder have the chance to attend these.”

 —Chief Charles, Berthoud Fire District